Is my child a struggling reader?

 These signs usually indicate that your child is having reading difficulties.
 Some are easy to fix, once they are identified.
 Others will take more time.
 But all can be helped.

 If you decide that your child really does need extra reading help, above and beyond what your school is doing, it’s time to get it.
 Delays never help.

-Try our 3 free reading lessons (back to school special) and see if your child needs extra assistance.
+Try my two free reading lessons, and see if your child needs extra assistance.
 If your child is fine, and you are worrying for no reason, I’ll be so very happy to tell you to relax!